Visiting Research Fellowships, 1 – 2 months stay, 2027

 Travel and accommodation provided

-After a very successful first round of fellowships we would like to announce a new call for visiting research fellows.
-We would like to give both junior and senior researchers the opportunity to stay between two weeks and two months at our department and engage with our vibrant interdisciplinary research environment.
-We will provide an apartment as well as research infrastructure (work place, IT, library) for this time and can cover the travel to and from Linköping.
-Please find more information in the attached leaflet.
+We would like to draw your attention to a new call for visiting research fellows in the field of Urban and Regional Climate Transitions at Tema T – Technology and Social Change, Linköping University, Sweden, for the calendar year 2027.
+We would like to give both junior and senior researchers the opportunity to stay between one and two months at our department and engage with our vibrant interdisciplinary research environment.
+We will provide an apartment as well as research infrastructure (workplace, IT, library) for this time and can cover the travel to and from Linköping.
+Please find more information below, in the leaflet attached or at https://liu.se/en/organisation/liu/tema/temat/research-fellows-at-technology-and-social-change-2024-

 - the role of urban and regional planning in sustainability transitions; new tools and approaches for strategic and transformative planning; new roles for planners